Here are 30 fun summer ideas for kids at home – when your kids are begging for something to do and screens are not an option!

 First, your kiddos will paint the pots and then plant flowers into the pot and witness it grow all summer long!

-12. Have a Tie Dye party
+12. Have a Tie-dye Party

 This is one activity my kids have been asking me to do for some time now, and we have not yet gotten to it.